eliaskousk/parallella-riscv/README.md

 You must run them in this order for Zedboard since the bitstream step will also generate the final `boot.bin` image which contains `FSBL (First Stage Bootloader) + FPGA Bitstream + U-Boot Bootloader`.

-* Copy output in your SD card's boot partition
+* Step 3: Copy output in your SD card's boot partition

 All the final output files are placed in the `${TOP}/${BOARD}/output/final/` directory.
 After generation you should copy them in your SD card's boot partition.
 To actually test RISC-V you should also build its